Nuruddin999/Nuruddin999/README.md

-- 👋 Hi, I’m @Nuruddin999
+- 👋 Hi, I’m Nuruddin, frontend developer
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 My skills: html css js reactjs redux typescript webpack nodejs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking opportunity to work in interesting project
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- email: sg7720@gmail.com
+- whatsapp/telegram: +79884425157

 <!---
 Nuruddin999/Nuruddin999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.